SNMeans/EHR-Health-Data-Integration/README.md

 ## Project Description
 This initiative fills the void of a New Patient Health History form within AthenaOne's clinical forms.
 The custom form integrates crucial patient data fields, branding elements, and a scannable barcode for streamlined document identification.
 By encoding essential patient details and document classification into a scannable barcode, AthenaOne enhances accuracy, reduces manual errors, and facilitates efficient document management within the Electronic Health Record system.

+Additionally,  this project succeeded in optimizing administrative and clinical workflows within our system, specifically by reducing manual data entry and automating document routing (listed in "Features" below).

 ## Features
 * Custom HTML form tailored to clinic requirements